Nishant-Pathak/mocket/README.md

 Use Case
 --------
+1. Add ssl support
-1. Service-Service communication inside data center.
+2. Service-Service communication inside data center.
-2. Push periodic data such as location from Android app* to server.
+3. Push periodic data such as location from Android app* to server.

 *Some gateways might block UDP traffic.